 Editorial Policy

 TheCenterOf publishes practical guides, summaries, tools, and curated resource pages.
-This policy explains the site’s general editorial standards.
+This policy explains the site’s editorial standards, how source-sensitive pages are handled, and how readers can report corrections.

 Core standards